 7 .Burghers of Calais

-Imagine the feeling of dread you would have knowing that you are walking out to certain death?
+Imagine the feeling of dread knowing that you’re walking to certain death!
 However, not all is bleak.
-Unbeknownst to the Burghers, the English queen Philippa intervenes on their behalf to release them!
+Unbeknownst to the burghers, the English Queen Philippa intervenes on their behalf to release them.

 Not ready to book a tour?
 Read why a guided Met tour is worth it.